 To be considered a finalist for best thesis, a graduate must receive an “Outstanding” designation following his/her thesis defense.
 The thesis director or an Honors Program faculty member must then write a letter/e-mail nominating the thesis.
-Nominations from faculty are due by December 20th of each year.
+Nominations from faculty are generally due no later than the first Monday in February.
 The nomination letter/e-mail of support should be sent to Dr. Wesley Null (Wesley_Null@baylor.edu).
 The nominator should:

-The Wilson Thesis Award Committee (WTAC), listed below, will recruit a three-member panel from each of the three divisions (Social Sciences, Physical Sciences, and Humanities) to review the nominated theses and make recommendations to the WTAC.
+The Wilson Thesis Award Committee (WTAC), listed below, will recruit a three-member panel from each of the three divisions to review the nominated theses and make recommendations to the WTAC.
 A faculty member from the Honors Program will chair each panel.

 After all theses for a given year (meaning those completed in May, August, and December) have been defended, each three-member panel will read and review those nominated for best thesis.